lheritage/FHIR/README.md

 # FHIR API HOOK by SOA Software
 (http://soa.com)
-Link to product documentation and product overview page

 ## FHIR API
 ### About the API
 FHIR - is the a next generation standards framework created by HL7.
 FHIR combines the best features of HL7's Version 2, Version 3 and CSA product lines while leveraging the latest web standards and applying a tight focus on implementability.